 7.1.
 Only Funeral Directors who have signed and returned the agreement to adhere to this policy and these procedures will be allowed to work in Okehampton Cemetery.

-OKEHAMPTON TOWN COUNCIL'S GRAVE DIGGING POLICY AND PROCEDURES acknowledge receipt Okehampton Town Council's Grave Digging Policy and Procedures at Okehampton Cemetery and undertake to comply with it.
-I shall make the Policy and Procedures known to all concerned and accept that it is my responsibility to ensure they in turn comply with them.
+OKEHAMPTON TOWN COUNCIL'S GRAVE DIGGING POLICY AND PROCEDURES DECLARATION on beh nalf of (Name of Funeral Director) Okeha Proced wledge receipt Okehampton Town Council's Grave Digging Policy and Procedures at impton Cemetery and undertake to comply with it.
+I shall make the Policy and dures known to all concerned and accept that it is my responsibility to ensure they in emply with them.
+Signed d Date